pytorch/torchtitan/README.md

 torchtrain contains PyTorch native parallelisms, tools and utilities to train large models.

+## Design Principles

+TorchTrain is a native PyTorch library with various training techniques.
+While it utilizes the PyTorch ecosystem for things like data loading (i.e. HuggingFace datasets), the core functionality is written in PyTorch.

+* Designed to be easy to understand, use and extend for different training purposes.
+* Minimal changes to the model code, when applying 1D/2D or 3D Parallelisms.
+* Modular components instead of monolithic codebase

 # Installation

 Install PyTorch from source or install the latest pytorch nightly, then install requirements by